veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 This world can be viewed as a refuge.
 A safe haven for different types of people.

-These people prefer to have lenient immigration laws, to try and boost diversity.
+These people prefer to have lenient immigration laws, to try and boost diversity, with little or no borders/walls with other countries.

 People value open-mindedness, openness to new experiences and ideas, openness to being challenged.